Serde data model

 - char

-- UTF-8 bytes with a length and no null terminator.
+- string- UTF-8 bytes with a length and no null terminator.
 May contain 0-bytes.

 - When serializing, all strings are handled equally.
 When deserializing, there are three flavors of strings: transient, owned, and borrowed.
 This distinction is explained in Understanding deserializer lifetimes and is a key way that Serde enabled efficient zero-copy deserialization.

-- Similar to strings, during deserialization byte arrays can be transient, owned, or borrowed.
+- byte array - [u8]- Similar to strings, during deserialization byte arrays can be transient, owned, or borrowed.

 - The type of

-in Rust.
-It represents an anonymous value containing no data.
+- unit_struct- For example struct UnitorPhantomData<T>.
+It represents a named value containing no data.

 - For example